Water Determination by Karl Fischer

 - Material is required to be thermodynamically stable.

-- Avoids contamination of the oven and titration cell: no carry-over effects.
+- Avoids contamination of the oven and titration cell: minimal side reaction effects.

 - Significantly reduces sample preparation steps.